Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Removed "forPlayer" parameter from Drops and Spells constructors
 - Player can now only hold two weapons.
 They can quickly switch between the two now and new weapons get swapped out for the currently held one.
 - Added support for passive items on Inventory screen and revamped it to work with new player weapon scheme
+- Chests are now opened by moving into them instead of walking over them and hitting the "Use" key.
+As such, the tiles they rest on are now designated as walls.